-Star Wars Reporter has a diverse group of writers that include published authors, game designers, 501st Legion members, film makers and more!
+Star Wars Reporter has a diverse group of writers that includes published authors, game designers, 501st Legion members and more!

-We look forward to the journey and hope that you follow with us!
+We look forward to the journey and hope that you journey with us!

 James Spahn is a life-long fan of all things Star Wars.
 His earliest memories are of sitting on the living room floor, watching the original film on Beta Max.
 He is a father, husband, and writer who has done extensive freelance work in the table-top gaming industry.
 He is obsessed with all things related to the Jedi and a total Luke Skywalker fanboy.
 Follow him @ObiSpahnKenobi on Twitter.